It’s important to make sure your fridge and freezer are set to the right temperature.

 Your freezer getting too cold isn’t really an issue, but if the temperature is only set a few degrees below zero, the temperature can rapidly rise when you open the door, which can prematurely defrost your food and ruin it.

-The temperatures we’re recommending keep your food safe and preserved for longer without damaging it or causing unwanted ice build-up.
+The temperatures we recommend in this guide will keep your food safe and preserved for longer, and will help to prevent any unwanted ice build-up.

 Even if your fridge or freezer doesn’t have a digital display to tell you the exact temperature, you can still find it out.
-You need a thermometer, but most supermarkets and pharmacies sell them.
+You'll need a fridge or freezer thermometer.

-Fridge: put the thermometer in a glass of room temperature water and leave it in the fridge overnight.
+Just pop the thermometer in the a glass of room temperature water and leave it in the fridge overnight.
 The water will cool to the same temperature in the cavity and give you an accurate temperature reading.

 If you've got an issue with any of your kit, our experts are on-call to help 24/7 - in-store, at home, or over the phone.More info